-Award-winning game designer John Romero, creator of Quake and DOOM, gives advice on founding a gaming startup, from creating a business plan and finding investors to dealing with contractors and paperwork.
+Join the game designer and creator of Quake and DOOM to learn about founding a gaming startup, from creating a business plan and finding investors to dealing with paperwork.

 - So I've been making games since 1979.
 I've been a designer, a programmer, a sound designer, level designer.
 I've started many companies.
 I mean, I'm at least on company number 11 or 12 now, and I've made a lot of games, probably, over 150-somethin' games, and some of the games you might recognize would be the Wolfenstein series of games, Commander King series of games, the Doom series of games, Quake, and Heretic and Hexen, Daikatana, and some other stuff.